-LEAN/NCLC – Affordability is a key concern, to which a 3 percent annual increase would be an obstacle.
+LEAN, NCLC – Affordability is a key concern, to which a 3 percent annual increase would be an obstacle.

-Comment: HEET - The intent of the revenue requirement is to make sure that the cost of GSEP does not significantly increase customer’s bills.
-Thus, the revenue requirement is an attempt to ensure that customer bill’s remain relatively affordable.
+HEET - The intent of the revenue requirement is to make sure that the cost of GSEP does not significantly increase customer’s bills, but that instead those bill’s remain relatively affordable.
 Non-combusting thermal infrastructure such as networked geothermal will have a higher infrastructure cost.
-However, because of its efficiency (six times that of a gas boiler),
+However, it is predicted also:

-● it is predicted to result in lower heating and cooling bills for customers, and thus maintain affordability.
+● To result in lower heating and cooling bills for customers because of its efficiency (six times that of a gas boiler), and thus maintain affordability.

-● The efficiency of this infrastructure will also lower the future electric grid peaks and need to upgrade the local electric grid, thus reducing customers electric bills as well in comparison to what they would be with less efficient methods of electrification.
+● Decrease price volatility since the “fuel” is beneath our feet, reducing the potential for worldwide price swings to affect market prices here.

+● Decrease costs of electric grid upgrades since rhe efficiency of this infrastructure will also reduce the needed upgrades to the electric grid from electrification (in comparison to air source heat pumps).
+National Grid is already estimating it needs a seven-fold increase in investment by 2029 in the electric grid to meet future demand.

 ● Finally, such non-combusting thermal infrastructure would also help the Commonwealth meet its emissions mandates.

-Thus, HEET suggests instead changing the 1.5% revenue cap to the requirement for an energy bill affordability test for each type of customer (commercial, market rate, low income, etc.).
-This energy bill affordability test should cover both gas and electric bills for the customers.
+Thus, HEET suggests instead changing the 1.5% revenue cap to the requirement for an energy bill affordability test for customers).
+This energy bill affordability test should be calculated in terms of its impact on both gas and electric bills for the customers.

 Section (g): Rate changes

+Text

+(g) All rate change requests made to the department pursuant to an approved plan, shall be filed annually on a fully reconciling basis, subject to final determination by the department pursuant to subsection (f).
+The rate change included in a plan pursuant to section (c), reviewed pursuant to subsection (d) and taking effect each May 1 pursuant to subsection (e) shall be subject to investigation by the department pursuant to subsection (f) to determine whether the gas company has over collected or under collected its requested rate adjustment with such over collection or under collection reconciled annually.
+If the department determines that any of the costs were not reasonably or prudently incurred, the department shall disallow the costs and direct the gas company to refund the full value of the costs charged to customers with the appropriate carrying charges on the over-collected amounts.
+If the department determines that any of the costs were not in compliance with the approved plan, the department shall disallow the costs from the cost recovery mechanism established under this section and shall direct the gas company to refund the full value of the costs charged to customers with the appropriate carrying charges on the over collected amounts.

 Addition of affordability protections for low-income consumers into the GSEP statute

-Proposed by: LEAN/NCLC
+Proposed by: LEAN, NCLC

 Proposal Statement: We strongly support the addition of affordability protections for low-income consumers into the GSEP statute.
 Although gas and electricity rates have been volatile, the latest LEAN analysis of bill impacts of fully converting from residential gas to electric ASHP heat showed bill increases of about 40% (down from about 60%) -- difficult for most households, an impossible choice for low-income households without significant support.